-To perform this operation, your authority level must be one of the following:
+To perform this operation, you must be one of the following authority levels:

-Note: You cannot boot the system until valid values are entered for all fields.
-You can change these entries only once.
+- You cannot boot the system until valid values are entered for all fields. - You can change these entries only once. - The field is case-sensitive.
+You must use uppercase letters.